Kal-elthegreat/fe-bootcamp/README.md

 - DOM CANNOT rerender without some Model change, model changes occur ONLY when state changes
 - fn should update state, model should make calculations on the state to be passed to vdom
-- be wary of updating existing data structures to fit my own codes needs -4 types of model data (data from outside) props, (data from within) state, (kinda like a global data) context, and (persist between renders, doesn't cause re-rendering) ref
+- be wary of updating existing data structures to fit my own codes needs
+- 4 types of model data (data from outside) props, (data from within) state, (kinda like a global data) context, and (persist between renders, doesn't cause re-rendering) ref
--data relationship to component determines if it is state or props -prop drilling is passing data from a higher/top level component and creating a vertical coupling that is not needed
+- data relationship to component determines if it is state or props
+- prop drilling is passing data from a higher/top level component and creating a vertical coupling that is not needed

+redux
+- store (state obj) -> selector -> react comp tree -> action ( updates the state by way of a dispatch) -> reducers to create the store
+- reducer has to be a pure function
+- dont use local component state except for input fields

 # Getting Started with Create React App